lopezdsr/sql-query/sqlref/sql_reference.template.md

 The SELECT statement (or query statement) is used to read object data from {{site.data.keyword.cos_full}} (COS), process the data, and store it back on Cloud {{site.data.keyword.cos_short}} eventually.

-Because {{site.data.keyword.sqlquery_short}} always writes the results of a query to a given location in both, database tables and rectangular data ({{site.data.keyword.cos_short}} or DB2 tables), you can use it as a data transformation service.
+You can use {{site.data.keyword.sqlquery_short}} as a data transformation service, as it always writes the results of a query to a given location in both, database tables and rectangular data ({{site.data.keyword.cos_short}} or DB2 tables).
 {{site.data.keyword.sqlquery_short}} provides extended SQL syntax inside a special INTO clause to control how the result data is stored physically.
 This includes control over data location, format, layout, and partitioning.

 A query statement can be submitted via {{site.data.keyword.sqlquery_short}}'s web UI or programmatically, either by using the service's REST API, or by using the Python or Node.JS SDK.
 You can also use {{site.data.keyword.DSX_full}}